Banata

 VariableRequiredDescription

 RESEND_API_KEYIf sending emailsAPI key from Resend.
-Used in email callbacks for verification, password reset, magic links, OTP, and invitations.
+Used for verification emails, password resets, magic links, OTP codes, and invitations.

 bash